-MAC Delicates is a very warm-toned, medium brown with a frost finish.
+MAC Delicates is a very warm-toned, light brown with a frost finish.
 It is a limited edition bronzer that retails for $35.50.

 Jump to a particular section if you know what information you're looking for!